8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 I'm feeling pretty comfortable that I have the information and practical experience now to go ahead and start selling off the M1 Finance account to eventually close it down; reduce the paperwork and level of effort needed for publishing each of these posts.

 ## Closing out M1 Finance

+Odd as it may sound, I’m going to start contributing to the M1 Finance account again.

 ## Rolling over the 401k